Software transactional memory: Conceptual advantages and disadvantages

 In contrast, the concept of a memory transaction is much simpler, because each transaction can be viewed in isolation as a single-threaded computation.
 Deadlock and livelock are either prevented entirely or handled by an external transaction manager; the programmer need hardly worry about it.
 Priority inversion can still be an issue, but high-priority transactions can abort conflicting lower priority transactions that have not already committed.

-On the other hand, the need to abort failed transactions also places limitations on the behavior of transactions: they cannot perform any operation that cannot be undone, including most I/O. Such limitations are typically overcome in practice by creating buffers that queue up the irreversible operations and perform them at a later time outside of any transaction.
-In Haskell, this limitation is enforced at compile time by the type system.
+However, the need to retry and abort transactions limits their behavior.
+Any operation performed within a transaction must be idempotent since a transaction might be retried.
+Additionally, if an operation has side effects that must be undone if the transaction is aborted, then a corresponding rollback operation must be included.
+This makes many input/output (I/O) operations difficult or impossible to perform within transactions.
+Such limits are typically overcome in practice by creating buffers that queue up the irreversible operations and perform them after the transaction succeeds.
+In Haskell, this limit is enforced at compile time by the type system.

 Composable operations

 In 2005, Tim Harris, Simon Marlow, Simon Peyton Jones, and Maurice Herlihy described an STM system built on Concurrent Haskell that enables arbitrary atomic operations to be composed into larger atomic operations, a useful concept impossible with lock-based programming.
 To quote the authors:

 Perhaps the most fundamental objection [...] is that lock-based programs do not compose: correct fragments may fail when combined.
 For example, consider a hash table with thread-safe insert and delete operations.
 Now suppose that we want to delete one item A from table t1, and insert it into table t2; but the intermediate state (in which neither table contains the item) must not be visible to other threads.
 Unless the implementor of the hash table anticipates this need, there is simply no way to satisfy this requirement. [...]
 In short, operations that are individually correct (insert, delete) cannot be composed into larger correct operations.